-St. Mary’s Regional Cardiac Care Centre features a Cardiac Catheterization Lab equipped with two state of the art machines for diagnostic testing by cardiac catheterization, and coronary intervention with angioplasty.
+St. Mary’s Regional Cardiac Care Centre features a Cardiac Catheterization Lab equipped with two state of the art machines: one for diagnostic testing by cardiac catheterization and one for angioplasty.
+You may also hear your team refer to this as percutaneous coronary intervention (PCI).
 Patients in need of emergency coronary intervention have access to this service on a 24/7 basis.

-Cardiac catheterization, is a procedure in which a “catheter” (a long narrow tube) is inserted into your artery and/or vein and is guided into your heart.
+Cardiac catheterization, also called a coronary angiogram, is a procedure in which a “catheter” (a long narrow tube) is inserted into your artery and/or vein and is guided into your heart.
 Special x-ray dye is then injected which allows your doctor to see the chambers, valves, and coronary arteries in your heart on an x-ray monitor screen.

 It is very important that you understand what will happen and what you need to do to prepare for your procedure.
 St. Mary’s will mail a booklet to your home to explain the process.